L.ECO-221: Principles of Microeconomics

-An introduction to the theory of international trade, balance of payments behavior, the causes and consequences of public policies to control trade and foreign exchange rates, the process of international payments mechanisms and their effects on national economy.
+An introduction to the theory of international trade, balance of payments behavior, the causes and consequences of public policies to control trade and foreign exchange rates, the process of international payment mechanisms and their effects on national economies.
 Not open to first year students.
 3 credits.

 L.ECO-335: Comparative Economic Systems